 Student Job Interview Questions and Answers

-Read below for information on types of student interview questions, and advice on how to answer those questions.
-Also review job interview questions that employers commonly ask high school students, college students, and graduates seeking part-time, summer, and full-time entry-level jobs.
-There are also sample answers for each of the interview questions.
+Read below for information on types of student interview questions and advice on how to answer those questions.
+You can also review job interview questions that employers commonly ask high school students, college students, and graduates seeking part-time, summer, and full-time entry-level jobs.
+There are also examples of the best answers for each of the interview questions.

 Types of Student Job Interview Questions

-There are a number of types of interview questions a student or recent student might be asked in interviews.
+There are several types of interview questions a student or recent graduate might be asked in interviews.

 Behavioral Interview Questions